cdk8s-team/cdk8s-examples/python/cdk8s-composition/README.md

-# Core
+# Composition

-Example usage of core Kubernetes resources and how to define them within a cdk8s applications:
+Example of how to compose multiple Kubernetes resources into a custom construct within a cdk8s application:

 - `App` (Core)
 - `Chart` (Core)
-- `KubeService` (Core)
-- `KubeDeployment` (Core)
+- `WebService` (Composed)